frenetic-lang/tutorials/07-NCFirewall.md

 The host with MAC address `00:00:00:00:00:0n` is connected to port `n`.
 Mininet has builtin support for building single-switch topologies:

 ```
-$ sudo mn --controller=remote --topo=single,4 --mac
+$ sudo mn --controller=remote --topo=single,4 --mac --arp
 ```

 ### Exercise 1: Routing

 Write a routing policy for this network.
-Use `monitorTable` to examine the flow table that the compiler generates and try a few `ping`s between hosts.
+Use `monitorTable` to examine the flow table that the compiler generates.
+Try a few `ping`s between hosts.

 As you've seen, Frenetic supports ordinary `if`-`then`-`else` expressions.
 So, you can implement the routing policy as follows: